n76/Symphony/README.md

 Other
 =====
-The icon for this app was derived from a [public domain image of Johann Sebastian Bach](https://commons.wikimedia.org/wiki/File:Johann_Sebastian_Bach.jpg).
+The icon for this app was derived from a [public domain image](https://commons.wikimedia.org/wiki/File:Bratsche.jpg).

 Permissions
 ===========